e-id-admin/eidch-public-beta/README.md

 - Issuer-agent → will be published soon

-- Verify-agent → will be published soon
+- Verifier-agent → will be published soon

 - LicenceCheck → [Github repository](https://github.com/e-id-admin/eidch-public-beta-elfa-licence-check)